alexdlaird/amazon-orders/docs/index.rst

 -------------------------

-Authentication can be automated by (in order of precedence) storing credentials in environment variables, passing them to :class:`~amazonorders.session.AmazonSession`, or storing them :class:`~amazonorders.conf.AmazonOrdersConfig`.
+Authentication can be automated by (in order of precedence) storing credentials in environment variables, passing them to :class:`~amazonorders.session.AmazonSession`, or storing them in :class:`~amazonorders.conf.AmazonOrdersConfig`.
 The environment variables ``amazon-orders`` looks for are:

 - ``AMAZON_USERNAME``